 - Vehicles pulling a trailer that is over 750kg (1,650 lb) and without brakes are not allowed to drive any faster than 60km/h (37 mph).

 If you rent a car in Iceland then you won’t have to worry about tires, as your rental company should have you covered with what you need.
-The requirements for tires isn’t about whether they are winter or summer tires, instead, it’s about the depth of the tires.
+The requirement for tires isn’t about whether they are winter or summer tires, instead, it’s about the depth of the tires.
 Please check the following requirements:

 - Between November 1st - April 14th: Studded tires are allowed but not compulsory.
 The minimum depth of tires needs to be 3mm.